Kacper-77/Recipes_io/README.md

+WARNING APP DOES NOT WORK
+Some libraries were updated and this causes errors.

 A fully functional application that can make your life better by promoting healthier eating and greater awareness of nutrition.

 Link: https://recipes-io.streamlit.app/